 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Traveling with medicines takes some extra planning.
-This is especially true if you travel by plane.
+Yes, you can bring medications on a plane.
+But traveling with medicines requires extra planning.
 Medications may need additional screening in airport security.
 However, passengers should be able to bring all prescribed medicines and medical supplies onto the airplane.

 To make travel easier, review travel guidelines for medications ahead of time.
 Arrive to the airport early.
 Have written documentation from your doctor about the medical condition and needed medicines.